josegonzalez/dokku-service-attacher/README.md

 [EXPERIMENTAL] Creates and links a dokku service if an app's docker-compose.yml has the correct label.

-Currenly only supports the following dokku service plugins:

-- mysql

 ## requirements

 - dokku 0.4.x+